Behavioral Sciences Definitions

 - A dentist may appoint a full-time receptionist, a dental assistant

-- Fair salaries & good benefits are necessary to avoid job dissatisfaction
+- Fair salaries and good benefits are necessary to avoid job dissatisfaction

 - Dentists should have good communication with their patients